 The City of York

-The National Railway Museum is one of the best museums in York (and one of the best free days out in Yorkshire)!
+The huge National Railway Museum is one of the best museums in York and is packed with engines and carriages of every shape and colour.

 There are free, daily science shows, a small playground and miniature railway on site.
 Kids will love the outdoor balcony where they can wave at passing trains.